kokonerumia/favorite-hiragana/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # Example.
-What is your favorite hiragana?
-Please feel free to write one character!
-- あ
+Please tell me your favorite prefecture!

-# List of Hiragana
+# List of prefecture
-- い
-- ぬ
-- ん